 How to Determine Work-relatedness and Record Confirmed COVID-19 Cases

 In order to determine if an employer is doing everything they can to keep their people safe, OSHA requires they take the following factors into account:

 The reasonableness of the employer’s investigation into work-relatedness

-- When an employer learns of an employee’s COVID-19 illness, they should make the following inquiries to determine work-relatedness:
+When an employer learns of an employee’s COVID-19 illness, they should do the following to determine work-relatedness:

-- Ask the employee how they believes they contracted to the COVID-19 virus;
+Ask the employee how they believe they contracted the COVID-19 virus

 The evidence available to the employer